byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 - Click on the Update tab
 - Click on the Update Database button	NOTE: The table is now created
-- Repeat this process for the following table structures:
+- Repeat this process for the following table structures one at a time:

 ```sql
 CREATE TABLE [dbo].[Player]